Ouachita Trail, Part Deux

 And I found someone at FoOT has a sense of humor.
 Yeah, I misread that the first time too.

-It was quite warm and humid on day 1.
-It never really got cold that night.
-I remember lying, in my underwear, and never pulling the quilt over myself that night.
+It was quite warm and humid on day 1 and it never really got cold that night.
+I remember lying, in my underwear, without the quilt, and being comfortable all night.

 The next day I continued on down the trail, recognizing the spot where the Scout turned his ankle last year, before passing the famed sawdust pile again (featured in nearly every YouTube video.)